 The Group is an established fire safety service provider in Hong Kong, focusing on installation and maintenance of fire safety system.
 Our services cover the design, supply and installation of fire safety systems which include evacuation and electrical fire alarm systems, water and gas suppression systems and portable fire equipment for newly built and existing buildings in Hong Kong.
 We also provide repair and maintenance services on fire safety systems to satisfy the Hong Kong Fire Services Department's requirements.
 To supplement our repairs or maintenance services, we also supply fire safety equipment.
+Apart from providing the fire safety service, our Group has started to explore other business opportunities in the production of short videos and animation in the PRC.

-The adverse impact of the COVID-19 epidemic has caused the temporary suspension of our coordination and construction works, which led to delays in schedule of on-going projects of the Group.
-The Group experienced a decrease in the gross profit margin for the year ended 31 March 2023 when compared with that for the year ended 31 March 2022.
-Such decrease is mainly due to the labour and resources supply chain strain under the COVID-19 pandemic, which in turn escalated the direct costs.
+Challenges posed by the global interest rate hike cycle have lowered the local general consumption demand and cooled down the property market in Hong Kong.
+These contribute to the decrease in quotation requests from customers and delay in the commencement and work progress of some projects.
+The Group experienced a decrease in the gross profit margin for the year ended 31 March 2024 when compared with that for the year ended 31 March 2023.
+Such decrease is mainly due to high inflation which leads to the increment of the cost of labours and in turn escalated the direct costs.

-As the COVID-19 pandemic has continuously clouded the global economy, there are more companies, which initially planned for business expansion, adjourned their relocation plans in response to the highly unpredictable market environment.
-Under these economic uncertainties, the keen competition in the construction market continues as a result of the prolonged delay in the tendering process for works.
-Such severe competition in the market had led to a drop in the number of open tenders and drove down contract prices, which caused negative impact on our contract revenue.
+The general economic uncertainties and keen competition in the market lead to the prolonged delay in the tendering process for construction works.
+Severe competition in the market had led to a drop in the number of open tenders and drove down contract prices, which caused negative impact on our contract revenue.
 All these factors put the Group under greater pressure in winning new contracts and maintaining the gross profit.
-Moreover, some projects are behind the planned schedules, and the main construction sites have not been ready to our main construction works.
-It also affected our revenue generated for the year.
+Moreover, some projects are behind the planned schedules, and the new construction sites have not been ready for our main construction works, which would affect the amount of revenue generated for the year.

-Looking forward, given that the Hong Kong SAR Government has adjusted its measures to relax the anti-pandemic policy, the Group is much positive about the Hong Kong fire safety market than the first half year.
+Looking forward, given that the Hong Kong SAR Government has relaxed its cooling measures in the residential property market of Hong Kong since early 2024, the Group is relatively optimistic about the long-term impact in the Hong Kong construction industry and also the fire safety market onwards.
 Recently, the Group receives an increasing level of tender opportunities in Hong Kong and the tender sum is also higher than those of the prior years.
-In view of the keen competition in the market and economic uncertainty, the Group will continue to strengthen its market position, delivers more values to the customers and optimises productivity and efficiency.
+In view of the keen competition in the market and economic uncertainties, the Group will continue to strengthen its market position, delivers more values to the customers and optimises productivity and efficiency.

-To look positively, as the Group has successfully transferred its listing from the GEM to the Main Board of the Stock Exchange on 20 April 2020, the Directors trust that the transfer of listing to the Main Board not only demonstrates the recognition of the professional expertise and experience of the Group, it also lays a solid foundation for the Group in receiving more projects from sizeable institutions in both the private and the public sectors.
-The Group remains in a healthy and sound liquidity position as at 31 March 2023.
-Our Management will keep a close eye on the development of the COVID-19 pandemic and will actively manage its adverse impact on the financial position and operating results of the Group.
+To look positively, as the Group has successfully transferred its listing from the GEM Board to the Main Board of the Stock Exchange on 20 April 2020, the Directors trust that the transfer of listing to the Main Board not only demonstrates the recognition of the professional expertise and experience of the Group, it also lays a solid foundation for the Group in receiving more projects from sizeable institutions in both the private and the public sectors.
+The Group remains in a healthy and sound liquidity position as at 31 March 2024.
+Our Management will keep a close eye on the development of the general Hong Kong economy and will actively manage all the adverse impacts on the financial position and operating results of the Group.